“The scariest moment is always just before you start. After that, things can only get better.”

 So currently on my blog, I have 4 pillar posts and they fall under a few of the categories above.

 Because my blog is about “blogging” I decided that I wanted to write pillar posts which would really help mums start their very own blog, with little or no experience!

-I wanted to map out the first steps in detail, sharing how she could decide whether blogging was right for her, then if so, how to start her blog and all she’d need to do it, followed by how to get traffic to her blog and finally, simple ways to make her first £££ with it!
+I wanted to map out the first steps in detail, sharing how to start her blog, followed by how to write her first blog post, then sharing list building tips and simple ways to make her first £££ with it!

 All these flowed nicely from one to the other, creating my perfect pillar posts selection.

-So I have the first 3 posts on the homepage of my blog as follows and they come under the following categories (as stated above):
+So I have the first 4 posts on my blogging for mums homepage and they come under the following categories (as stated above):

-- How To Make Money With Your Blog Make Money Blogging
+- How To Make Money With Your Blog – Make Money

 You’ll probably find you’ll have pillar post ideas flowing out of your ears.